 According to the other perspective, retention rates for online education are low because not all students can efficiently benefit from self-reliance.
 Many students need to be constantly monitored and motivated to remain consistent.
 With a lack of support, they tend to give up more easily, which is the case with most online learners.
 But there might be other factors that may have led to lower retention rates for online education.

-The fact that online education is yet to achieve a firm grounding in the education sector and be accepted by culture could have resulted in lower retention rates.
-Many corporations do not view online education as they view traditional classes.
+The fact that online learning solutions are about to achieve a firm grounding in the education sector.
+Many corporations do not see online education as they see traditional classes.
 As a result, the two modes remain highly incomparable in the corporate world.
 This could be another reason why most students leave a course before finishing.

 Whatever the reasons are, things will get clearer as we move toward digitization, with the new generation expected to favor online education.